 The NCRP notes in Report No. 160 that the average radiation dose in the United States from cosmic radiation at ground level is 0.033 rem per year (NCRP 2009).
 [33 millirem; 1 rem equals 1,000 millirem.]
 The average external radiation doses from terrestrial radionuclides in the United States is 0.021 rem (21 millirem) per year.
 As with soil and other terrestrial matter, the human body also contains naturally occurring radionuclides, the most abundant of which is the primordial radionuclide potassium-40.
 The average internal dose from radionuclides (excluding radon and radon progeny) in the body is 0.029 rem (29 millirem) per year.
 Therefore, the NCRP concludes that the total natural background radiation dose (excluding radon and radon progeny) in the United States is approximately 0.083 rem (83 millirem) per year (NCRP 2009).
 In addition, the NCRP has determined that the average radiation dose from inhaled radon and radon progeny in the United States is approximately 0.228 rem (228 millirem) per year.
 Therefore, the total average annual radiation dose from natural background radiation sources in the United States is approximately 0.311 rem (311 millirem) per year (NCRP 2009).
-The total average annual radiation dose from natural background radiation sources in Louisiana is somewhat less than the average for the United States (NCRP 2009).
+The total average annual radiation dose from natural background radiation sources in the united States is approximately 0.311 rem (311 millirem) per year (NCRP 2009).